-Note Bene: introducing a rotation in (B.4) does not lead to a useful expression for the iso/diapycnal Laplacian operator in the z-coordinate.
-Similarly, we did not found an expression of practical use for the geopotential horizontal/vertical Laplacian operator in the s-coordinate.
-Generally, (B.4) is used in both z- and s-coordinate systems, that is a Laplacian diffusion is applied on momentum along the coordinate directions.
+Note Bene: introducing a rotation in (B.4) does not lead to any useful expression for the iso/diapycnal Laplacian operator in z-coordinate.
+Similarly, we did not found an expression of practical use for the geopotential horizontal/vertical Laplacian operator in s-coordinate.
+Generally, (B.4) is used in both z- and s-coordinate system, that is a Laplacian diffusion is applied on momentum along the coordinate directions.